SAVING THE BARTRAM'S SCRUB-HAIRSTREAK BUTTERFLY

 Once abundant throughout South Florida's Miami-Dade and Monroe counties, the Bartram's scrub-hairstreak's habitat is now quite limited.
 The species is particularly threatened by development, nonnative species, mosquito control and butterfly collecting, but it also faces threats from rising seas that could swallow up its habitat on Big Pine Key in the Florida Keys.

-Luckily for the Bartram's scrub-hairstreak, it's one of the numerous species that has benefitted from our 2011 agreement with the Fish and Wildlife Service pushing the agency forward on Endangered Species Act decisions for 757 plants and animals.
+Luckily for the Bartram's scrub-hairstreak, it's one of the numerous species that has benefitted from the Center's 2011 agreement with the Fish and Wildlife Service pushing the agency forward on Endangered Species Act decisions for 757 plants and animals.
 Following that settlement, this insect was federally protected in 2014.